xinwei2124/ASE_2021_MDP/README.md

-# EvoPoli: Evolutionary-Guided Synthesis of Verified Pareto-Optimal MDP Policies
+# Evolutionary-Guided Synthesis of Verified Pareto-Optimal MDP Policies (ASE 2021)

 EvoPoli is a search-based software engineering approach and tool that supports the automatic synthesis of Pareto-optimal policies for MDPs with arbitrary combinations of constraints and optimisation objectives.